discos/characterization/docs/dev.rst

 <https://discos-perform.readthedocs.io/en/latest/user.html#tuned-geodetic-information-example>`__.
 That's because ``example`` is the name of the module.
 So, the name of the
 module gives the name to the procedure to be executed by command line.

-The five tasks are called sequentially, but under the hood Perfect executes them concurrently.
+The five tasks are called sequentially but Perfect, under the hood, executes them concurrently.
 Actually, concurrency happens only when we *submit* the tasks to the task runner, as in the following case: